martial-god/Benny-Scraper/README.md

 benny-scraper --help
 ```

-## ✨ Contribute to This Project ✨
+## Contributing

-Try adding a new site and see if it works, create a pull request with your new site configuration.
+Try adding a new site and see if it works.
+If it uses `CommonStrategy`, the pull request may only need the new JSON file.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the checks to run and the information to include.

+Only download content you are allowed to access.
+You are responsible for following the rules of the sites you use.